One question I’m often asked is around security policies within Intune, where to set them and why can they be set in so many different places?

 You then have options to remediate the issue:

-These policies don’t cover all settings though, they are my preferred method of deploying, but I tend to mix and match with Security Baselines as well.
+These policies don’t cover all settings though, they are my preferred method of deploying, but I tend to mix and match with Configuration Policies as well.

 As mentioned at the start, there is no right or wrong way to apply these policies, but hopefully this will help in the decision making.